 My goal is to provide tour members with an outstanding tour experience that feels like you’re on your own riding with friends.
-It just so happens that one of your friends has been there and done it ALL before, so there is no hassle, no stress and no guesswork.
+It just so happens that I’m one of your friends and have been there and done it ALL before, so there is no hassle, no stress and no guesswork.
 I keep the atmosphere informal and easy-going so that the tour just seems to flow naturally from one day to the next.
-I do that by using my 30+ years of Alps riding experience to provide some big picture structure by way of securing motorcycles, taking the hassle out of finding good, well located hotels and providing guidance/opinion on the best roads to ride in the region that people have chosen to tour in.
+I do that by using my 35+ years of Alps riding experience to provide some big picture structure by way of securing motorcycles, taking the hassle out of finding good, well located hotels and providing guidance/opinion on the best roads to ride in the region that people have chosen to tour in.
 I ride all day every day and you are welcome to ride with me as long as you like.
 You are also welcome to go off on your own if you prefer and I will help throughout the tour with what ever you chose to do.
 I also work to keep the cost low, like you would if you were on your own, which usually saves $600 – $2,600, or more, off of what the total tour cost would be with a big name operator.

 I first learned to ride a motorcycle in 1973 on the Greek island of Rhodes.
 It was a rental bike with a 5 speed, 50cc two-stroke that always fouled the plug.
 Rhodes was part of a 6 month European odyssey that started as a backpacking, hitch hiking trek.
 After Rhodes I rented other 50cc bikes on Crete and Corfu.
 At the start of month 4, based on a limited budget, I purchased a 50cc, 5-speed Spanish built Ducati in Granada Spain.